22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Tuesday to Sunday

-Founded by the head of Turkey’s largest business conglomerate.
-This is a private museum dedicated to Islamic calligraphy and paintings.
+Founded by the head of Turkey’s largest business conglomerate, this private museum is dedicated to Islamic calligraphy and paintings.

 Visiting hours & admission: Sakıp Sabancı Museum website